 FB: 2014 Spring Game - Green & White Game Highlights

-Perry Carter begins his first season with North Texas as the coach of the safeties for the Mean Green defense.
+Perry Carter begins his second season with North Texas as the coach of the safeties for the Mean Green defense.

 In 2011, Houston ranked third in pass defense, giving up 189.7 yards per game, after finishing 30th in 2010 with 267.5 yards per game.
 The Texans had the NFL’s lowest pass completion percentage allowed (51.9), ranked second with 6.17 yards per attempt allowed and had the second-lowest opponent passer rating at 69.0.